Cyberspartann/esp8266_Honeypot/README.md

-ESP8266 Honeypot: The Ultimate Wi-Fi Network Interceptor & Device Monito
+ESP8266 Honeypot: The Ultimate Wi-Fi Network Interceptor & Device Monitor

 ESP8266 Honeypot is an advanced device designed to intercept Wi-Fi network traffic and monitor devices.
 It captures login credentials, device information, and network details by mimicking popular login pages (like Google’s).
 It records sensitive data such as usernames, passwords, MAC addresses, device types, signal strength (RSSI), and more.

 The device offers a real-time admin panel to monitor all connected devices, login attempts, and analyze captured data.
 Whether you are a security researcher or network administrator, the ESP8266 Honeypot gives you deep insights into every device connected to your network.